jasonluxie/serverless-kv-to-do-list/README.md

 # KV To-do

 ## Description
-To-do list using Cloudflare workers and worker KV
+Single page to-do list using serverless Cloudflare worker and KV as persistent storage.
+App was inspired by [this](https://developers.cloudflare.com/workers/tutorials/build-a-jamstack-app/) post but is served by a static HTML page instead.
+Almost all html and javascript comes from the worker.

 ## Technologies
 - [Cloudflare Worker](https://workers.cloudflare.com/)